Share of voice across ChatGPT, Perplexity, Claude, and Google AIO — measured across 9.231 shopper prompts and 26 brands.

 | Max & Neo | 0 | — |

 The gap between #1 and #5 is 7.9 points, but the gap between #6 (Spot & Tango, 11.3%) and #13 (Pupford, 2.5%) is 8.8 points, with Chewy and Native Pet bridging the middle.
-That mid-tier is the real structural feature of the leaderboard: the top six are premium dog food brands, then a retailer and a supplement brand hold the middle, and everything below #8 requires a use-case cue to surface.
+That mid-tier is the real structural feature of the leaderboard: the top six are largely premium dog-food-led brands (with Open Farm distinct as an omnichannel player rather than a pure DTC subscription brand), then a retailer and a supplement brand hold the middle, and everything below #8 requires a use-case cue to surface.

 Native Pet is the clearest example of a brand punching above its weight.
-At 8.8% SoV it sits eighth overall, but its average position of 1.5 is the strongest of any brand with non-trivial volume, and on ChatGPT specifically it leads the category at 25% — ahead of The Farmer's Dog at 18.3%.
+It combines 8.8% SoV with a 1.5 average position — one of the strongest position/volume combinations in the dataset — and on ChatGPT specifically it leads the category at 25%, ahead of The Farmer's Dog at 18.3%.
 Native Pet is a supplement brand competing against food brands on the overall leaderboard.
-Within supplement-oriented visibility in this prompt set, it appears to lead, though Honest Paws (6.7% on ChatGPT) and ElleVet Sciences (5% on ChatGPT) are also present.
+Among tracked supplement brands in this prompt set, it leads, though Honest Paws (6.7% on ChatGPT) and ElleVet Sciences (5% on ChatGPT) also register.
 Fi, Jinx, and Wild One show a similar pattern: narrow category, strong position when cited.

 Native Pet leads at 25%, ahead of The Farmer's Dog at 18.3%, with Ollie and Open Farm tied at 16.7%.
-ChatGPT's distribution is the most differentiated of the four engines, elevating supplement and non-subscription brands well above their aggregate rank.
+ChatGPT appears especially differentiated among the four engines, elevating supplement and non-subscription brands well above their aggregate rank.
 Chewy, by contrast, is only 6.7% on ChatGPT — its weakest engine.

-Gemini returns the highest brand-citation rates in the study.
+Gemini returns the highest brand-citation rates in the study for several of the top food brands.
 The Farmer's Dog reaches 26.7%, Ollie 21.7%, and Nom Nom, Sundays for Dogs, Open Farm, and Spot & Tango all cluster at 15%.
 Notably, Petco hits 11.7% on Gemini versus 1.7% or less on every other engine — by far its strongest surface.
-Gemini rewards breadth: more brands get cited, and the top gets more crowded.
+Gemini rewards breadth among the food leaders: more of them get cited, and the top gets more crowded.

-The Farmer's Dog and Ollie tie at 15%, with Chewy surfacing at 13.3% — notably higher than its 9.6% overall and its 6.7% on ChatGPT.
-This is the strongest retailer signal in the dataset.
-The causal driver (source weighting, structured retailer data, etc.) is not directly observable in our data, but the pattern is robust enough to act on.
+The Farmer's Dog and Ollie tie at 15%, with Chewy surfacing at 13.3% — notably higher than its 9.6% aggregate SoV and its 6.7% on ChatGPT.
+This is the strongest retailer-specific signal in the dataset, though it is concentrated in Chewy rather than retailers generally (Petco is only 1.7% on AIO).
+The causal driver (source weighting, structured retailer data, etc.) is not directly observable in our data, but the pattern is stable enough to act on.

 Head-to-head comparison queries ("The Farmer's Dog vs Ollie," "Nom Nom vs The Farmer's Dog").
-The Farmer's Dog is the anchor in nearly every comparison, which is a structural moat: even losing comparisons generate mentions.
+The Farmer's Dog's SoV lead and prominence in competitor positioning suggest it is the anchor in most comparisons; this would create a structural moat in which even losing comparisons generate mentions.
+Worth testing directly on the prompt-level data.

 Attribute-specific queries ("grain-free," "without artificial preservatives," "sensitive stomach").
-Ollie is over-indexed here, and The Farmer's Dog shares sensitive-stomach specifically.
-These queries reward brands that publish granular ingredient and formulation content.
+These queries typically reward brands that publish granular ingredient and formulation content.
+Which of the top-four brands over-indexes here is not resolvable from the aggregate data alone.

-The prompt sample reveals an asymmetry founders should exploit.
-Displacing The Farmer's Dog on "best pet wellness brands 2026" requires rewriting the editorial consensus across dozens of roundup articles.
-Becoming the first brand cited on "best pet wellness for joint support" requires ranking one well-structured piece of content on one authoritative source.
+The prompt sample was designed to include use-case queries with commercial intent, and the strategic logic is straightforward regardless of which specific cluster a brand targets: displacing The Farmer's Dog on "best pet wellness brands" requires rewriting the editorial consensus across dozens of roundup articles.
+Becoming the first brand cited on a narrower use-case query requires ranking one well-structured piece of content on one authoritative source.
 The cost curves are not comparable.

 For a brand currently sitting at 10–30% SoV — the range that includes Nom Nom, Sundays for Dogs, Open Farm, and Spot & Tango — three moves over the next 90 days.